 Mental health practitioners working at Hands of Heartland, especially those working in the newly created role of Licensed Independent Mental Health Practitioner, are tasked with conducting these assessments.
 Our mental health consultants work together with our residential team members to administer assessments in compliance with federal and state regulations and ensure the assessments remain comprehensive and transparent.

 How Are Consultative Assessments Used?

-Assessments Keep Our Residents Safe
+Assessments Keep People Safe

 At Hands of Heartland, we truly believe in our mission of enabling people with disabilities to achieve independence at home and throughout the community in which they live.
-In order to accomplish this, they have to be provided with the safety nets made possible by consultative assessments and the resulting behavioral support programs that provide the path forward.
-By mitigating behaviors that might cause stress or even harm to others in a group living setting, individuals with IDD can grow within their surroundings and learn how to better interact with family or friends with whom they reside.
-This sense of independence can carry beyond their life at home and help them with the process of community integration, whether they decide that they want to participate in creative endeavors, explore volunteering opportunities, or even work towards joining the workforce.
+In order to accomplish this, they have to be provided with the supports made possible by consultative assessments and the resulting behavioral support programs that provide the path forward.
+By mitigating behaviors that might cause stress or even harm to others in a residential setting, individuals with IDD can grow within their surroundings and learn how to better interact with family or friends with whom they reside.
+This sense of independence can carry beyond their life at home and help them with the process of community integration, whether they decide that they want to participate in creative endeavors, explore volunteering opportunities, or even joining the workforce.

-To learn more about the consultative assessment process or to help schedule a family member or friend for the process, reach out to our team of care professionals.
+To learn more about the consultative assessment process or to help schedule a family member or friend for the process, reach out to our team of professionals.
 Our team will happily provide you with all of the answers you need to help your loved one achieve their goals of independent living.